dwoodlock/api.planeorbrain.com/README.md

-# Project Title
+# Plane or Brain backend APIs

-This is the nodejs backend for the Plane or Brain game that I use to teach mobile app development to middle school aged kids
+This is the nodejs backend for the Plane or Brain game that I use to teach mobile app development to middle school aged kids.
+This handles 2 POST transactions to file the student's code and upload their picture for the app.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+You will need to change the AWS bits - credentials and bucket.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites